Samk13/snippetshub/docs/guide/phpOop.md

 when you add `abstract` to a class you do couple of things:

-- you remove the ability to instantiate that class directelly how ever unlike the `interface` abstract can still include any behaviour or functionality if you need to, that's why we say it's template of sorts.
+- you remove the ability to instantiate that class directly how ever unlike the `interface` abstract can still include any behavior or functionality if you need to, that's why we say it's template of sorts.

-- you can also declare abstract methods, these methodes you can not implement them directelly it needs specefics from the subclass,
+- you can also declare abstract methods, these methods you can not implement them directly it needs specific from the subclass,

   example on this abstract the [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern)